Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 Compared to the number of movies released for each year in the 1990s, movies lasting 94 minutes were a very small proportion, which indicates that it was not a singificant movie duration in the 1990s.

+Calculating Movie Duration Statistics:

+The plot tracks:

+a.
+Mean Duration (blue line): average movie length per year.

+b.
+Median Duration (orange line): midpoint duration, less sensitive to outliers.

+c.
+Standard Deviation (green line): how varied movie durations were for each year.

+[IMAGE]

+Key Insights

+a.
+The year with the highest movie duration was 1994, with a mean of approximately 128.4 minutes and median of 124 minutes.

+b.
+The year with the lowest duration was 1991, with a mean and median of approximately 93.5 minutes.

+c.
+Standard deviation drops from approximately 41 minutes to approximately 25 minutes in 1997.
+This indicates that runtimes became more standardised as the decade progressed.

+Summary:

+Analysed Netflix's 1990s movie durations, revealing a peak in 1994 with average runtimes over 128 minutes.
+The data showed a trend toward more consistent durations over the decade, with standard deviation shrinking by 40%.
+This points to increasing content duration standardidation.